justwawre/Alex/work/dsp_mem_opt/README.md

 Some global variables' space can be saved via sharing space in time like stack reuse, but it need deliberate design.

 # Supplements
-Here only list some tricks I use in last sprint,the topic about algorithm change is not covered, an example of removing the big auxiliary Space in the merge sort functionwill discuss next time .
+Here only list some tricks I use in last sprint,the topic about algorithm change is not covered, an example of removing the big auxiliary Space in the merge sort function will discuss next time .